 Anatomic causes for RPL include congenital abnormalities of the uterus such as uterine septum as well as acquired uterine abnormalities such as scarring or fibroids.
 Anatomic causes may be evaluated by a variety of imaging tests such as HSG, ultrasound, MRI and more.
 Ultimately, surgery may be able to correct the anatomic abnormality and prevent future losses.

 Genetic causes of RPL can originate in the mother’s DNA, the father’s DNA or both.
 Highly specialized and advanced tests may be used to evaluate that DNA through a simple blood sample.
 Ultimately, if the DNA is implicated in the RPL, IVF can be employed to create embryos which are then evaluated for the abnormality prior to placement in the uterus.
-The embryo evaluation is performed using preimplantation genetic diagnosis (PGD).
+The embryo evaluation is performed using PGT-M (PGD).

 Immune/ Hormonal/ Clotting